 The attendee will be able to:

-1. Identify phases of group development and the leader’s role in each phase.
+1. Identify the phases of group development and the leader’s role in each phase.

-2. Recognize one's role in the group and those of others.
+2. Identify one’s role in the group and those of others

 3. Define and apply such concepts as transference, resistance, content versus process and termination.